dojo/site/content/reference-guides/outline/introduction.md

 # Introduction

-Dojo provides a holistic approach to engineering modern web applications, while being progressively modular in which pieces your project may utilize or opt out of.
-The framework scales with the complexity of your application and allows building anything from simple pre-rendered websites all the way up to enterprise-scale single-page web applications, including options for progressive web apps that approach native app experiences across a variety of device types.
+Dojo provides a holistic approach to engineering modern web applications while remaining progressively modular in which aspects a project may utilize.
+The Dojo framework scales with the complexity of an application and allows building anything from simple pre-rendered websites all the way up to enterprise-scale single-page web applications, including options for progressive web apps that approach native app experiences across a variety of device types.

 Dojo offers a variety of framework components, tooling and a build pipeline that together help address many end-to-end web application development concerns.

 ## Manage complex applications

 -   Develop [simple, modular components known as **widgets**](https://github.com/dojo/framework/blob/master/docs/en/creating-widgets/supplemental.md#basic-widget-structure) that can be assembled in a variety of ways to implement increasingly complex requirements.
--   Connect widgets using [reactive state management and data flows](https://github.com/dojo/framework/blob/master/docs/en/creating-widgets/supplemental.md#managing-state), allowing the framework to efficiently handle rendering updates when application state changes.
+-   Connect widgets using [reactive state management and data flows](https://github.com/dojo/framework/blob/master/docs/en/creating-widgets/supplemental.md#managing-state), allowing the Dojo framework to efficiently handle rendering updates when application state changes.
 -   Make use of [centralized, command-oriented data stores](https://github.com/dojo/framework/blob/master/docs/en/stores/introduction.md) for advanced application state management.
 -   Allow user navigation within Single-Page Applications (SPA) via [declarative routing](https://github.com/dojo/framework/blob/master/docs/en/routing/supplemental.md#route-configuration), with history support.
 -   Disable functionality that is still being developed through feature toggle detection - even [elide unused modules](https://github.com/dojo/framework/blob/master/docs/en/building/supplemental.md#elided-imports) at build time to help minimize application delivery size.
 Write applications that adapt to running within a browser or on a server.